popolonfr/Flash-ROM-SCC-Cartridge/README.md

 ### Operating mode

 This register is used to modify the registers' behavior.
 It is implemented only in the Developer and Game versions of the cartridge.
-Currently, only bit M is used; bit R is for a future development and will not be described at this time.
+Currently, only bit `M` is used; bit `R` is for a future development and will not be described at this time.

+When `M` is set to 1, the Mapper's registers switch to 16-bit mode.